Installation

 Prerequisites

-No API key required. init spawns the harness’s own headless driver (claude -p, codex exec, agent -p, or opencode run) and inherits whatever auth that CLI already uses.
+No API key required. init spawns the harness’s own headless driver (claude -p, codex exec, agent -p, opencode run, or copilot -p) and inherits whatever auth that CLI already uses.
 A package.json at the repo root is not required.

 Install